iguessthislldo/zig.vim/README.md

 ## Configuration

-To enable automatic formatting on save, add the following configuration to your
+Automatic formatting on save is enabled by default.
+To disable this, add the following to your vimrc:
-vimrc:

 ```
-let g:zig_fmt_autosave = 1
+let g:zig_fmt_autosave = 0
 ```